-Even after landing, the passengers were stuck in their planes for over 14 hours.
+Even after landing on the island, the passengers were stuck in their planes for over 14 hours, unsure what was happening.
 Rabbi Sudak found himself thinking, “Why am I here?
 What is the purpose of all this?”

 Rabbi Sudak took upon himself responsibility for any Jews who were stranded, and immediately set up a kosher kitchen, with the help of a local schoolteacher, Eithne Smith.

-During his stay, Rabbi Sudak also met a local Gander resident called Ed Brake, an elderly man who hearing a Rabbi was on the island, wanted to share his story.
-He was Jewish but had hidden his identity for decades – Brake was born in Nazi Germany and his parents had saved him and his brother by finding a British family to care for them.
+During his stay, Rabbi Sudak also met a local Gander resident called Ed Brake, an elderly man who – upon hearing a Rabbi was on the island – wanted to share his story.
+He was Jewish but had hidden his identity for decades.
+Ed had spent his early childhood years in Nazi Germany and his parents had saved him and his brother from the Nazis by finding a British family to care for them.
+He had never told anyone until his meeting with Rabbi Sudak.
 (Later, when Rabbi Sudak finally reached home again, he sent Ed Brake a kippa, tallit, and siddur, and later learned from his son that before he died, he had asked to be buried with these sacred Jewish items.)

 Shabbat approached and Rabbi Sudak provided Shabbat meals for all those who needed.
 Then word came that flights were leaving the island.
 Unable to travel on Shabbat, Rabbi Sudak and a Chabad mother and daughter stayed behind.

-After Shabbat, Eithne Smith and her husband Carl, eager to help the trio reach a Jewish community in time, drove them more than 300 miles to catch a flight to New York.
+After Shabbat, Eithne Smith and her husband Carl, eager to help the trio reach a Jewish community in time for the Jewish New Year, drove them more than 300 miles to catch a flight to New York.
 Rabbi Sudak arrived at his relatives’ home in New York just 7 minutes before candle-lighting.
 That Rosh Hashanah was like no other, as Rabbi Sudak reflected on this experience.
 “It was a very momentous moment of change in my life because I had witnessed four days of absolute pure generosity.”

 Questions to Ponder